kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-26: Pillar with Ledge

-Another natural pillar rises from floor to ceiling in this location.
-A small ledge is set into the pillar about 10’ above the level of the marsh.
-The pillar and ledge are heavily swathed in both the glowing friend and acid drops (see new flora).
-The ledge contains a battered memorial to the legionaries of the Archontean 10th Legion (“the Glorious Tenth”).
-It takes the form of a copper casket within a stone cairn.
-The casket, although corroded by humidity, still bears the distinctive numeral X (10) of the legion; within the casket is a gladius +2, a cestus, a copper plaque, a spell scroll containing Kentillian’s useful sphere (see new spells), and an amulet of courage (see new magic items).
-The plaque reads, in Mithric, “In memory of our brothers and sisters in the Glorious Tenth, who died to cleanse this foul site.”
-The plaque would bring 2,500 gp to the modern polemarch of the legion.
+* Another natural pillar rises from floor to ceiling in here.
+	* A small ledge is set into the pillar 10’ above the level of the marsh.
+		* The ledge contains a battered memorial to the legionaries of the Archontean 10th Legion (“the Glorious Tenth”), a copper casket within a stone cairn.
+			* Though corroded, the casket still bears the legion's distinctive numeral X (10).
+				* Within: a gladius +2, a cestus, a copper plaque, a scroll (Kentillian’s useful sphere, new), and an amulet of courage (see new magic items).
+					* The plaque reads (Mithric) “In memory of our brothers and sisters in the Glorious Tenth, who died to cleanse this foul site.”
+(2,500 gp to the modern polemarch of the legion).
+	* Pillar and ledge are heavily swathed in both the glowing friend and acid drops (flora).

 ### 10-27: Vantage Point

-This broad platform set into the south wall of the cavern is about 35’ above the level of the marsh.
-It provides a fine view of the ziggurat, which looms to the north.
-A narrow set of stairs provides access to the marsh.
-Once used as a gathering place for pilgrims in antiquity, the damage to the western precincts of the heqeti complex has ensured that this area remains relatively unvisited.Secret Door (south): This door is normal to find.
-It opens simply by pushing it inward.
+* This broad platform set into the south wall of the cavern is 35’ above the level of the marsh.
+	* It provides a fine view of the ziggurat, looming to the north.
+	* A narrow set of stairs provides access to the marsh.
+	* Once a gathering place for pilgrims in antiquity, the damage to the western precincts of the heqeti complex has left this area relatively unvisited.
+	* Secret Door (south): opens simply by pushing inward.

 ### 10-28: Cistern

-The heqeti have walled off this portion of the great cavern with mortared round stones.
-Here the run-off of the Rimpled Run (see 10-30 and 10-31) collects into a large cistern.
-The heqeti use the cistern to modulate the amount of water in the Mephitic Marsh.
+* The heqeti have walled off this portion of the great cavern with mortared round stones.
+	* The run-off of the Rimpled Run (10-30 and 10-31) collects into this large cistern, which The heqeti use the cistern to modulate the amount of water in the Mephitic Marsh.

-The retaining wall of the cistern is 10’ thick and 30’ tall; its top is flattened, allowing persons to walk along the top.
-The water level is 15’ from the floor of the cavern.
+		* The retaining wall of the cistern is 10’ thick and 30’ tall; its top is flattened, allowing persons to walk along the top.
+		* The water level is 15’ from the floor of the cavern.

-A sluice gate set into the retaining wall allows the heqeti to add water to the marsh.
-The controls for the sluice are located atop the retaining wall; a simple wheel lever attached to a rope completes the mechanism.
-Crafty PCs may decide to empty the cistern.
-Given the size of the marsh, however, this act does not seriously affect movement or the structures in the marsh.
+	* A sluice gate set into the retaining wall allows addition of water to the marsh.
+		* The controls are atop the retaining wall; a simple wheel lever attached to a rope.
+		* Given the size of the marsh, emptying the cistern does not seriously affect movement or the structures in the marsh.

 ### 10-29: Cistern Keepers’ Post

-A pair of heqeti hoppers are stationed in this hidden perch overlooking the mephitic marsh (10-15).
-They are tasked with maintaining the cistern (10-28) and watching the river and spillway (10-30).
-They have a rope ladder that they attach to eyebolts set in the floor whenever they wish to descend to the cistern.
-They also possess a spiral ibex horn which they attempt to sound in case of attack or if they spot intruders in the cistern.
-The west wall is painted black, with a sinuous white tongue superimposed over it (a symbol of Rimmaq-Isfet).
-The watchers have no treasure.
+* 2 heqeti hoppers are stationed in this hidden perch overlooking the mephitic marsh (10-15).
+	* They maintain the cistern (10-28) and watching the river and spillway (10-30).
+	* They have a rope ladder attached to eyebolts set in the floor to descend to the cistern.
+	* They sound the alarm with a spiral ibex horn in case of attack or if they spot intruders in the cistern.
+	* The west wall is painted black, with a sinuous white tongue superimposed over it (a symbol of Rimmaq-Isfet).

-GM Note: The post offers a fine vantage point from which to observe the ziggurat.
-PCs who spent 1-4 hours watching from here might learn quite a bit about the heqeti population and activities.
+* The post offers a fine vantage point from which to observe the ziggurat.
+	* 1-4 hours spying can learn quite a bit about the heqeti population and activities.

 2 heqeti hoppers (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 24, 22; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to
 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.

 ### 10-30: Beach and Spillway

-A broad cave spans the Rimpled Run in this location.
-It slopes down gently from south to north, a fact that means that the northern bank serves as a spillway for excess water from the Run.
-Ordinarily the overflow is minimal, amounting only to a small trickle that drips down the cliff into area 10-28.
-Significant changes to the water flow (see, for example, area 9-65) will cause the trickle to grow to a flood, affecting the water level at 10-28.
+* A broad cave spans the Rimpled Run here.
+	* The cave slopes down gently from south to north, making the northern bank a spillway for excess water from the Run.
+		* Ordinarily the overflow is only to a small trickle that drips down the cliff into 10-28.
+Significant changes to the water flow (see 9-65) cause the trickle to grow to a flood, affecting the water level at 10-28.

-Secret Door (west): The secret door is normal to find, and opens by pushing it open (open doors check).

-Treasure:
-A limed over ring of swimming is encrusted into the stone along the south bank of the Rimpled Run.
-Detecting it requires a successful secret door check.
+	* A limed over ring of swimming is encrusted into the stone along the south bank of the Rimpled Run (detect as secret door).
+* Secret Door (west): opens by pushing it open (open doors).

 ### 10-31: Rimpled Run, from 9-141

-The Rimpled Run emerges from level 9 (area 9-141) here.
-That section of the underground river is vigorous and dangerous, as the water entirely fills the passageway (see 9-141 for risks of traveling from that location).
-Those who successfully navigate the Run find that it slows considerably in this section, allowing swimmers a chance to exit the river at area 10-30 (roll 3d6 under DEX to reach the beach).
-The Rimpled Run continues for several miles before debouching into the Silent Sea, a vast underground lake forming a key portion of the Underearth.
+* The Rimpled Run emerges from level 9 (9-141) here.
+	* That section of the underground river is vigorous and dangerous, entirely water-filled (see 9-141 for risks of traveling from that location).
+	* Those who navigate the Run find that it slows considerably in this section, allowing swimmers a chance to exit the river at 10-30 (3d6 under DEX to reach the beach).
+	* The Rimpled Run continues for several miles before debouching into the Silent Sea, a vast underground lake forming a key portion of the Underearth.

 ## Level 10: 10-32 - 10-37 (The Ziggurat of Kauket)